UNFmontreal/toad/doc/toad/src/en/tasks/04-Denoising.md

 ## Goal

-The denoising step denoises diffusion-weighted images (DWI) depending on the algorithm choosen.
+The denoising step denoises diffusion-weighted images (DWI) using the algorithm chosen.

 ## Requirements